Last updated: July 2026

 - Must live in the property as your principal residence (typically within 12 months and for at least 6-12 months continuously)

-- Property must be a new home (in most states, excluding ACT and NT for established homes)
+- Property must be a new home in most states (the ACT has no FHOG at all)

 Stacking FHOG with Other Schemes